ai-driven-dev/prompts/README.md

 ### Optimization & Compatibility

-- Avoid `linkStyle` if it causes issues.
+- Avoid `linkStyle`.
 - Ensure diagrams are responsive and tested on the latest Mermaid version.
 - Surround Subgraph titles with double quotes.
-- IMPORTANT: Do not use colons (:) inside names, replace with a dollar sign ($).
+- Replace ":" with "$" in state names if any.
 - Always place edge labels directly within transitions, using the format NodeA --> NodeB : "Label", to ensure labels are interpreted as annotations rather than standalone nodes.

 ### Interactivity (Optional)